Britons lose right-to-die case but campaigners see progress

 Care Not Killing, a group that campaigns against euthanasia, welcomed the judges' overall ruling.

-"The law in England and Wales remains unchanged, with the Court recognizing that it exists to protect vulnerable, elderly and disabled people," said spokesman Andrew Ferguson.
+"The law in England and Wales remains unchanged, with the Court recognising that it exists to protect vulnerable, elderly and disabled people," said spokesman Andrew Fergusson.

 Suicide itself is not a crime in Britain but anyone who helps another person to kill themselves commits the offence of assisted suicide and can be jailed for up to 14 years, the court documents said.